- Installation and updates

 The Postman to Slack integration enables you to receive notifications for the Team Activity Feed, Postman Search, and Monitor Run Results.

-In the Integrations page, find the Slack Integration.
+In the Integrations tab for your workspace, select the Slack integration.

 Click the View Details button to start your Integration for Slack.